shilab-ecnu/MERLIN/docs/source/MERLIN.md

 str(res)
 ```

-Check the convergence of Gibbs sampler using `traceplot`.
+Check the convergence of the Gibbs sampler using `traceplot`.

 ```{r, eval = FALSE}
 traceplot(res$Beta1res);